ScottSmudger/Smart-Appliances/README.md

 A [web-interface](http://uni.scottsmudger.website) built in PHP/HTML/CSS will display the usage statistics of the door and any user information.

-This project is for the Group Project Design and Implementation modules of my Computer Networking and Security BSc at [Glyndwr University](https://www.glyndwr.ac.uk/).
+This project is for the Group Project Design and Implementation modules of my Computer Networking and Security BSc Degree at [Glyndwr University](https://www.glyndwr.ac.uk/).

 Team includes:
 - Jamie Davies: S14000296